Natanael Siringoringo

-Natanael "Ringo" Siringoringo (born 18 September 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Championship club Barito Putera.
+Natanael Siringoringo (born 18 September 1999) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Championship club PSPS Pekanbaru.

 Having played futsal prior to his footballing career, Siringoringo began his career by joining local club PSMS Medan in 2019.
 A year later he went to sign for Sulut United.
 In 2021, Siringoringo went abroad to Malaysia, joining Kelantan in the Malaysia Premier League.
 In 2022, He returned to Indonesia by joining Dewa United on a loan deal, where he would mark his top flight debut in the same year.

 Club career

 Early career

 Siringoringo started his career by playing futsal. with SDR FC Binjai, he has competed in the 2018 Indonesia Pro Futsal League.

 PSMS Medan

 In 2019, Siringoringo signed his first professional contract for Indonesian Liga 2 club, PSMS Medan.
 At the age of 19, Siringoringo made his professional debut on 6 July 2019, during a 3–2 league victory over Perserang Serang.
 On 1 August 2019, Siringoringo scored his first professional goal in the Derby Sumatera against Sriwijaya.
 He scored the goal in the 25th minute from a header, upon receiving a cross from Rendi Saputra. the final match score was 1–1.